 It is thoughts such as these that have motivated a great part of IPARTheory research.
-Now, after six decades of research with several hundred thousand children, adolescents, and adults in several hundred cultures worldwide, and with members of every major American ethnic group, it seems safe to conclude that IPARTheory's eight basic postulates find universal support.
-Some have more evidence supporting them than others, however.
+Now, after six decades of research with several hundred thousand children, adolescents, and adults in a great many countries worldwide, and with members of every major American ethnic group, it seems safe to conclude that IPARTheory's eight basic postulates find nearly universal support.
+As noted earlier, some postulates have more evidence supporting them than others.
 More specifically, the first postulate states that over the course of shared biocultural evolution, humans everywhere have developed the enduring, biologically-based emotional need for positive response (acceptance) from the people most important to them.
 This postulate cannot be empirically proven, of course, but it appears plausible given the near invariance transculturally of the same negative responses by children and others to feelings of rejection by attachment figures and significant others throughout life.

 The second postulate states that children and adults everywhere-regardless of differences in culture, gender, race, and other such defining characteristics-understand themselves to be cared-about (accepted) or not cared-about (rejected) in the same four ways.
-In IPARTheory this, of course, is called the warmth dimension of parenting and of other interpersonal relationships.
+In IPARTheory this is called the warmth dimension of parenting and of other interpersonal relationships.
 Evidence further supporting this postulate is provided by the work of McNeely and Barber (2010) who asked 4,300 adolescents in 12 nations (from Africa, Asia, Australia, Europe, the Middle East, and North and South America), to respond to the following question: "Please list the specific things that your parents/caregivers do that make you feel like they love you?"
 Responses to this query confirmed that adolescents themselves in all cultures studied perceived aspects of emotional support (e.g., expressing affection and encouragement, and the absence of parental hostility or parental aggression) as being expressions of parental love or acceptance.
 Ultimately, more than the four universal expressions of parental acceptance-rejection postulated in IPARTheory may be identified, but if they exist they are currently unknown.

-The third postulate overwhelmingly supported in IPARTheory's personality subtheory states that children and adults everywhere tend to respond in the same seven to ten (or more) ways when they experience themselves to be rejected by parents in childhood and by other attachment figures throughout life.
-In IPARTheory, this, of course, is called the acceptance-rejection syndrome.
+The third postulate that is overwhelmingly supported in IPARTheory's personality subtheory states that children and adults everywhere tend to respond in the same seven to ten (or more) ways when they experience themselves to be rejected by parents in childhood and by other attachment figures throughout life.
+In IPARTheory, this is called the acceptance-rejection syndrome.
 Related to this is IPARTheory's fourth postulate stating that the psychological effects of parental acceptance-rejection in childhood tend to extend into adulthood and old age, though often in a less intense form than in childhood.
-Differences in culture, ethnicity, social class, race, gender, and other such factors do not exert enough influence to override these apparently biologically-based tendencies.
-Having said this, however, we must also stress that the association between perceived acceptance-rejection and psychological and behavioral outcomes for youth and adults is far from perfect.
-Indeed, approximately 74% or more of the variation in youth's and adults' psychological and behavioral adjustment is yet to be accounted for, probably by behavior genetic, neurobiological, sociocultural, and other such factors.
-Nonetheless, results of research are so robust and stable the world over that professionals now generally feel confident developing policies, interventions, treatment programs, and practice-applications based on the central postulates of the theory-especially IPARTheory's personality subtheory.
+Differences in culture, ethnicity, social class, race, gender, and other such factors do not exert enough influence to override these apparently neurobiologically-based tendencies.
+Having said this, however, I must also stress that the association between perceived acceptance-rejection and psychological and behavioral outcomes for youth and adults is far from perfect.
+Indeed, approximately 74% or more of the variation in youth's and adults' psychological and behavioral adjustment is yet to be accounted for by behavior-genetic, neurobiological, sociocultural, and other such factors.
+Nonetheless, results of research are so robust and stable the world over that many professionals now feel confident developing policies, interventions, treatment programs, and practice-applications based on IPARTheory's central postulates and evidence-especially postulates surrounding IPARTheory's personality subtheory.
+This point is amplified later.